atreyasha/sentiment-argument-mining/src/README.md

 $ python3 train.py --model-type Stacked_LSTM --batch-size 50
 ```

 **ii.** Under the grid-search model training scheme, models will be trained with various hyperparameters, which are defined as in the `grid` dictionary in `train.py`.
-Relevant performance histories and evaluation metrics of the best performing model (on the test set) will be stored in `./model_logs`.
+Relevant evaluation metrics of all models and the performance history of the best model will be stored in `./model_logs`.

 An example of executing a grid-search model training is shown below: